dragoncoder047/blog/markdown/0060_so_far_ahead_yet_so_far_behind.md

 Tags: programming, javascript, gamedev
 Series: debugger-game

-I finally got around to testing the game I have been making, Debugger, using a game controller.
+I finally got around to testing the game I have been making, *Debugger*, using a game controller.
 For the most part, it went off without a hitch, but there were several problems I encountered -- and none of them were fixable, because they were not bugs in my code, nor in the game library I am using ([KAPLAY.js][kaplay]).
 They were problems with the browser itself.

 KAPLAY uses the [Web Gamepad API][gamepad_api] internally to detect and process game controllers, like the one I am using.
 Despite the fact that MDN claims that it's been available and fully supported, I found it wasn't.
 Some browsers supported it only partially, while others claimed to support it but actually implemented it in an undocumented, noncompliant manner.

 ## Safari

-Safari on Mac, surprisingly enough, actually supported all of the APIs that were required to run Debugger.
+Safari on Mac, surprisingly enough, actually supported all of the APIs that were required to run *Debugger*.
 I added some code to give haptic feedback using the game controller's rumble motors, and after testing in several browsers it turns out that Safari was the only browser I could get haptic feedback working in -- even though MDN claims that all major browsers have supported it for like 5 years.

 ## Chrome